 My Fellow Americans,

-some of you may be aware, the United States is currently experiencing some degree of financial difficulties.
-Whereas
+As some of you may be aware, the United States is currently experiencing some degree of financial difficulties.

-I’ve always believed that nothing is really as bad as it truly is, I’ve come to the conclusion that maybe this
+Whereas I’ve always believed that nothing is really as bad as it truly is, I’ve come to the conclusion

-time it is.
-Therefore, I would like to offer this humble solution to our economic woes: Corporate
+that maybe this time it is.
+Therefore, I would like to offer this humble solution to our economic woes:

-what is it that has made capitalism great?
+But what is it that has made capitalism great?
 The corporations.
 Those great

-companies whose

-gross yearly profits exceed that of many countries in the rest of the world, especially those countries that nobody wants
+companies whose gross yearly profits exceed that of many countries in the rest of the world, especially those countries that

-times that we find ourselves in.
-So I asked myself, “Senator, what does the United States have that
+difficult financial times that we find ourselves in.
+So I asked myself, “Senator, what does the United

-a giant corporation could possibly be interested in?”
-And then the answer came to me:
+States have that a giant corporation could possibly be interested in?”
+And then the answer came to

-vacationing in Denver, McDonald’s.
+Imagine vacationing in Denver, McDonald’s.
 Lying out on the beach in Miami, Coca-Cola.
-Or

 Companies would pay well.
 Could you imagine